ZeroCM/zcm/docs/transports.md

     };

 To implement a polymorphic interface with only C89 code, we use a hand-rolled virtual-table of function pointers to the type.
-The following struct represtents this virtual-table:
+The following struct represents this virtual-table:

     struct zcm_trans_methods_t
     {